On the stability of some controlled Markov chains and its applications to stochastic approximation with Markovian

-The following theorem establishes two recurrence results for $\{\theta_{i},X_{i}\}$ to $\mathcal{C}$.
+The following theorem establishes two recurrence results for $\{\theta _{i},X_{i}\}$ to $\mathcal{C}$.
 The first result requires the strongest set of assumptions but also establishes a stronger result, namely that the first moment of the return times to $\mathcal{C}$ are uniformly bounded in time.
 The second result requires weaker assumptions but does not guarantee the existence of a uniform in time upper bound on characteristics of the return times.
-A particular contribution here is the rescaling of either the Lyapunov function $w(\theta)$ or $V(x)$ in order to allow for their respective drift terms to be compared on the same time scale. \begin{thm} Consider the controlled Markov chain defined in (\ref{eq:definitioncontrolledmc}).
-Define the sequences of functions $\{W_{i}:\Theta\times\mathsf{X}\rightarrow[1,\infty)\}$ and $\{U_{i}:\Theta\times\mathsf{X}\rightarrow[1,\infty\}$ for $i\geq1$ and $\theta,x\in\Theta\times\mathsf{X}$ as follows
+A~particular contribution here is the rescaling of either the Lyapunov function $w(\theta)$ or $V(x)$ in order to allow for their respective drift terms to be compared on the same time scale.